hajowieland/cdk-py-k8s-the-real-hard-way-aws/README.md

 # CDK Python Kubernetes the (right) hard way on AWS!

-This little project creates the infrastructure in CDK Python for my blog post _"Kubernetes the (right) hard way on AWS"_.
+This little project creates the infrastructure in CDK Python for my blog post [Kubernetes the (right) hard way on AWS](https://napo.io/posts/kubernetes-the-right-hard-way-on-aws/).

 You can practice creating a multi node K8s Cluster yourself for training purposes or CKA exam preparation.